phthallo/guestbook/README.md

 ## Docker

+Generate the `ed25519` key outside of the container to avoid it being recreated every time you rebuild it, which will cause scary looking `REMOTE HOST IDENTIFICATION CHANGED` errors for people who might be revisiting.

-Use the provided `docker-compose.yml` if you'd like.
+Then, use the provided `docker-compose.yml`.

 ```
 docker compose up -d
 ```

-Generate the `ed25519` key outside of the container to avoid it being recreated every time you rebuild, which will cause scary looking `REMOTE HOST IDENTIFICATION CHANGED` errors.

 ## Environment Variables
 | Variable | Explanation |